Mercedes-Benz Pontonobilia

 Pon'-ton-o-bil'-ia: n.
 1. An object, most often a scaled representation of a Mercedes-Benz Ponton.
 Also includes any other Ponton minutia suitable for a collection.

-The "SL" stood for "Sport Leicht" (Sport Light)
+The "SL" is German for "Sport Leicht" (Lightweight Sports)

 This was a new model by Schuco (Germany) for 2002.
 Corresponding to the former "Remote Control Car 2095" this popular car re-appeared in the Schuco range.
 Partly produced from original tools, the cabriolet features a strong spring drive, an automatic stop lever and a remote control device.
 This is a large (25 cm long) clockwork driven toy that runs only when the car is on the ground.
 It has a steering control cable, and the set comes with posts to maneuver the car around.
 Completely new toy in box with key.
 Comes in a nice lithograph presentation box.